derekmcloughlin/pearls/chap07/README.md

                     (Fork (Leaf 3) (Leaf 5))))
 ```

-The fringe of a tree is the list of integers at the leaf: (note: this code isn't in the book)
+The fringe of a tree is the list of integers at the leaves, in
+left-to-right order.
+This last bit is important.
+A tree with a fringe
+of `[1, 2, 3, 4, 5, 6]` is different to one with a fringe of `[1, 2, 3, 6, 5, 4]`.

+Note: this code isn't in the book

 ```haskell
 fringe :: Tree -> [Int]